salman12y/salman-demo/README.md

-# salman-demo
+# Salman-demo
-This is my first GitHub respository
+This is my first Git respository.
+Author-Salman